 Cast Iron Flank Steak is the perfect weeknight steak dinner.
 Economical, lean and high in protein, flavorful and cooks in under 10 minutes.

 So here is a handy little tip: to properly prepare a Cast Iron Flank Steak, you must have a cast iron skillet.
 (Yes, I know.
 Shocking, right?)
 I have more pots, pans, and skillets and kitchen gear than I will ever admit on this website.
 You might call me a collector (hoarder).
 But nothing works better than a good old fashioned Lodge Cast Iron Skillet.
 While there are plenty of cast iron skillets that will cook as well, I just don’t know that any of them will ever beat the value.
 This is the 15 inch Cast Iron Skillet that is my go-to when searing larger pieces of meat.
 It is big enough to handle the job.
 A little heavy.
 And awesome.
-You can check it out on Amazon here.

 A word about Flank Steak.
 The universe means for it to be cooked medium rare.
 If you are super picky about your steak being cooked at a higher temperature than that – first, I am sorry.
-Secondly, you might be able to cook a high quality flank steak to medium but no further.
+Secondly, you might be able to cook a high-quality flank steak to medium but no further.
 The fat that naturally occurs in other cuts of beef is what makes them so tender.
 Flank steak is VERY lean, making it a great, healthy choice.
 But it will also chew like an old shoe if you cook it to well done.
 Trust me, medium rare.
 I promise you are going to love it even if you prefer other cuts cooked to a higher temperature.

 Because this Cast Iron Flank Steak cooks so fast, we often cook more than we will eat at one meal.
-Save the leftovers for steak tacos, steak and eggs, thin slice for an awesome steak sandwich.
+Save the leftovers for flank steak tacos, fajitas, steak and eggs, thin slice for an awesome steak sandwich.
 Of course, to make this plan work, you have to leave the extra steaks in the kitchen and store them in the fridge before anyone sees them.